Carolina Blends and Brews: City Scape Winery

 ”In 2015 those previous owners approached us about buying the winery and we initially said absolutely not.
 After a lot of prayers, we felt like we were supposed to do it.”

 The original tasting room was a small cottage; now it’s a one-year-old indoor and outdoor space.
-They also have new equipment, Josh says.
+They also have new equipment, Josh said.

 ”The tanks are 16 and a half feet tall, each tank is going to hold roughly about 6,000 bottles of wine.”